 4. Ambulatory Care Clerkship

-The Ambulatory Care Clerkship introduces the medical student to outpatient medicine.
-The goal is for students to become familiar with practicing medicine in the outpatient setting.
-Students rotate through a number of outpatient settings and come together on Wednesdays for a highly student-rated lecture series.
+The Ambulatory Care Clerkship teaches students to become familiar with practicing medicine in the outpatient setting.
+Students rotate through a number of clinical settings and come together on Wednesdays for a highly student-rated lecture series.

 Dr. Michael Tanner is the Clerkship Director.